henriquemiranda/phononwebsite/README.md

     distances:        list distances between the qpoints (Nq float array)
     eigenvalues:      eigenvalues in units of cm-1 (Nqx(N\*3))
     vectors:          eigenvectors (NqxN)
+    line_breaks:      list of tuples with start and end of each segment (Optional)

 Authors
 =======